tsunami416604/azure-docs.hu-hu/articles/azure-cache-for-redis/cache-redis-cache-arm-provision.md

 ## <a name="resources-to-deploy"></a>Üzembe helyezendő erőforrások
 ### <a name="azure-cache-for-redis"></a>Azure Cache for Redis
-Az Azure Cache Redis hoz létre.
+Létrehozza az Azure cache-t a Redis számára.

     {
       "apiVersion": "2015-08-01",